marsbard/grua/README.md

 ## The configuration file, `grua.yaml`

 The configuration file is a YAML file.
-In general, (apart from [the global parameters](#global-parameters) each top level attribute in the file specifies a container to be built, for example, here is a container that will create a consul container and when in use, will wait for the log message `consul: New leader elected: consul` before proceeding:
+In general, (apart from [the global parameters](#global-parameters)) each top level attribute in the file specifies a container to be built, for example, here is a container that will create a consul container and when in use, will wait for the log message `consul: New leader elected: consul` before proceeding to stack the next container:

 ```
 consul: